yomorun/yomo/README.md

 # YoMo ![Go](https://github.com/yomorun/yomo/workflows/Go/badge.svg)

-YoMo is an open source project for building your own IoT edge computing applications.
+YoMo is an open-source project for building your own IoT edge computing applications.
 With YoMo, you can speed up the development of microservices-based applications, and your industrial IoT platform will take full advantage of the low latency and high bandwidth brought by 5G.

 More info at [yomo.run](https://yomo.run/).